Discover the best northern lights tours in Tromsø with this practical and in-depth guide.

 On sailing trips, the boats cover a more extensive area, but it still can’t be compared with the bus tours, where you can go all the way to Finland if needed.

 There is a common misconception about the northern lights tours going to Finland.
-It is not given that you will go to Finland on your northern lights tour.
+It is not given that you will go to Finland on your aurora borealis tour.
 The first option will always be some location close to Tromsø.

 It is a really long drive from Tromsø to Finland (3 hours one way), which means that out of 7 hours long tour, you would spend 6 hours driving!
 Therefore, Finland is always the last option when the weather forecast in the near and far surroundings of Tromsø does not look promising.